hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 See also: [Your UGent home drive and shares](running_jobs_with_input_output_data.md#your-ugent-home-drive-and-shares).
 {% endif %}

+### Why can't I use the `sudo` command?

+Using `sudo` is not permitted on the VSC HPC systems because regular users do not have administrative rights.
+However, you do not need administrative rights to install software in your own user space.

+**What to Do:**
+- If you know how to install the software without using `sudo`, you are welcome to proceed with the installation.
+- If you are unsure how to install the software, you can submit a [software installation request](https://www.ugent.be/hpc/en/support/software-installation-request), and our team will handle the installation for you.

 ### I have another question/problem

 Who can I contact?